angel-hernandez91/databricks_api/README.md

 #### putSecret(*value*, *value_type*, *scope*, *key*)
 Inserts a secret under the provided scope with the given name.
 If a secret already exists with the same name, this command overwrites the existing secret’s value.
 The server encrypts the secret using the secret scope’s encryption settings before storing it.
 You must have WRITE or MANAGE permission on the secret scope.

+The `value_type` parameter can either be set to `string` or `bytes` depending on the type fo value the user passes in.

 ```python
 url = 'https://url.for.databricks.net'